 4. Total points for the day.

+5. Signatures of both anglers and the captain.
 Incomplete score sheets will result in a 50 point penalty for both anglers and a one fish penalty for the boat.
 Regardless of the number of omissions on the score sheet, the maximum penalty incurable in one day for each angler is 50 points, and the maximum penalty for a boat in one day is one fish.

 IV I. All protests must be called in to the committee before the boat reaches the dock.
 Ruling on protests is the province of the Rules Committee, and all decisions are final.

 IV J. Both angler score sheets and the boat score sheet must be turned in to a representative of the Scoring Committee as a set of three documents.
 Once the score sheets are turned in, there will be no subsequent alterations.
 Promptness in turning in this set of documents is greatly appreciated by the Committee.

 IV K. Tying angler scores will be broken by the lower average time on all fish caught.